 - 1. Review each other's vision and observations. - 2.
-Decide on some steps you will take together to establish a sense of corporate family pride.
-Be sure that you are investing your life in a legacy that has a positive impact on the world for the cause of Christ. - 3.
+Decide on some steps you will take together to have a positive impact on the world for the cause of Christ. - 3.
 Using the statements you wrote individually, write one family purpose statement together to cement your commitment to move in this direction.
 If you have children, you may want to get their input on this if appropriate.